wazzamatazz/NRuuviTag/docs/LinuxSystemdService.md

-# Running a systemd Linux Service
+﻿# Running a systemd Linux Service

 The `nruuvitag` tool can be run as a systemd service on Linux.

 ## Publishing the Executable

-Firstly, publish the [NRuuviTag.Cli.Linux](/src/NRuuviTag.Cli.Linux) project using one of the available [publish profiles](/src/NRuuviTag.Cli.Linux/Properties/PublishProfiles) using Visual Studio or the `dotnet` command-line tool.
+Publish the [NRuuviTag.Cli.Linux](/src/NRuuviTag.Cli.Linux) project using one of the available [publish profiles](/src/NRuuviTag.Cli.Linux/Properties/PublishProfiles) that best suits the architecture of the target machine, using Visual Studio or the `dotnet` command-line tool.
 For example, to publish the tool for 32-bit ARM CPUs (such as the ARMv7 used in older Raspberry PI models):

 ```sh
 dotnet publish NRuuviTag.Cli.Linux.csproj /p:PublishProfile=Arm